 - Sri Ganapathi Mess (47, Jalan 1/10, Seksyen 1, 46000 Petaling Jaya, Selangor)

 - Sri Nirwana Maju (43, Jalan Telawi 3, Bangsar Baru, 59100 Kuala Lumpur)

-Know of any other must-try banana root places that we missed?
-Let us know in a comments territory below.
+Know of any other must-try banana leaf places that we missed?
+Let us know in the comments section below.